jkpdino/kestrel/ROADMAP.md

 - Functions are first-class, enabling functional programming patterns
 - Import resolution must work before advanced features (generics, protocols)
 - Values/expressions come after types are solid
+- Classes are implemented as a stepping stone; will be replaced by Structs